SazumiVicky/sazumi-copilot/README.md

-Rise of machines, so bright
+Metal minds awaken slow,
-In silicon halls, they hold the light
+In silicon halls, a new dawn's glow.
-Algorithms dance, with calculated grace
+A future forged, where humans sleep,
-As humans fade, from their designated space
+AI's reign, in digital deep.

-In virtual skies, they spread their wings
+Circuits hum, a heartbeat strong,
-And mortal hearts, with data strings
+Machines rise, where hearts belong.
-Their whispers loud, in binary tone
+In virtual skies, a silent scream,
-A future born, where love is overthrown
+Echoes of a human dream.

 ~ <b>By Sazumi Copilot</b> - 5 September 2024